Laura Loomer: Early life and education

+Laura Elizabeth Loomer was born in Tucson, Arizona, on May 21, 1993.
+She is Jewish.
 Loomer and her two brothers were raised in Arizona.
-She attended Mount Holyoke College, leaving after one semester; she said she felt targeted for being conservative.
+She stated that she grew up in a "very violent household", primarily because her younger brother suffered from mental illness.
+Her parents broke up when she was 12 years old and she was sent to a boarding school shortly thereafter.
+She attended Mount Holyoke College in Massachusetts, leaving after one semester; she said she felt targeted for being conservative.
 She transferred to Barry University in Miami Shores, Florida, and graduated in 2015 with a bachelor's degree in broadcast journalism.
-Loomer is Jewish.